 The headteacher and team ensure that schools, social workers, carers and other professionals understand statutory responsibilities and are aware of the best practice.
 Read more information in our Virtual School leaflet (pdf format, 120Kb).

-Find out more about additional benefits and discounts that are offered to foster carers, these include:
+Find out about the additional benefits and discounts that are offered to foster carers, these include: